 “This is a great tool for student organizations trying to find outlets to alumni, university officials and other people who they do not usually come across.
 I think any student group would be interested in utilizing this tool to raise any funds their organization needs.”Brian Kelleher, '17, VT Relay Productions project team lead

 All project teams are asked to complete a thorough application process.
-Start by reviewing the resources found in the How It Works section.
+Start by reviewing the resources found in the How It Works section and watching the orientation video (anticipated completion July 2018).
 Then fill out the appropriate application for your project, found in the sidebar of this page.
 After your application has been submitted, it will be reviewed by the crowdfunding committee.
 You will be notified of acceptance or rejection within two weeks of the application closing date.
-From there, your team will need to attend an orientation session (mandatory for the project leader, and highly encouraged for other project team members).
+If selected, you will receive log-in credentials to access the ScaleFunder platform to begin setting up your project.

-Note: In order to complete the crowdfunding application, you will need to identify at least five members of your crowdfunding project team.
+Note: In order to complete the crowdfunding application, you will need to identify at least 4-5 members of your crowdfunding project team.

 - Read, share, and understand the expectations of a successful project (see Project Principles above)

 - Log into your project on the Jump website